Approximation Dynamics: Tractable Dynamical Systems and Approximation

 A point $x \in X$ is \emph{chain recurrent} if $(x,x) \in \CC f$ and two such points $x, y$ are \emph{chain equivalent} if if $(x,y), (y,x) \in \CC f$.
 The chain equivalence classes of chain recurrent points are closed, $f$ invariant subsets of $X$ called \emph{chain components} or $f$ \emph{basic sets} (we will use the latter term).

 Chain recurrence is the broadest notion of recurrence.
 If $x = f(x)$ then $x$ is an \emph{equilibrium point} or \emph{fixed point} for $f$.
 If $x = f^n(x)$ for some positive integer $n$ then $x$ is a \emph{periodic point}.
 Let $\o f(x)$ denote the set of limit points of the orbit sequence $\O f(x) = \{ f(x), f^2(x), \dots\}$.
-If $x \in \o f(x)$, then $x$ is a recurrent point.
+If $x \in \o f(x)$, then $x$ is a \emph{recurrent point}.
 For any $x \in X$, the set $\o f(x)$ is a nonempty, closed, $f$ invariant subset of $X$ which is contained in a single basic set.

 The simplest sort of dynamical system has a finite chain recurrent set.
 In that case, each basic set is a periodic orbit and $\o f(x)$ is a periodic orbit for every $x \in X$.
-Beginning from an initial point the orbit exhibits a transient motion towards its limiting periodic orbit.
+From any initial point the orbit exhibits a transient motion towards its limiting periodic orbit.
 Eventually, we observe what appears to be the periodic motion of the limit orbit.

 We will focus upon the more general case when the chain recurrent set decomposes into only finitely many basic sets.
-For a basic set $B$ we will define the \emph{basin} of $B$ to be the open set $G(B) = \{ x : \o f(x) \subset B \}^{\circ}$.
-We will call $B$ a \emph{visible basic set} if $G(B) \not= \emptyset$.
-When there are only finitely many basic sets then the union of the basins is a dense open subset of $X$ (see Theorem \ref{tractheo00a} below).
+For a basic set $B$ we will define the \emph{basin} of $B$ to be the set $Bas(B) = (\o f)^{-1}(B) = \{ x : \o f(x) \subset B \}$ .
+We will call $B$ a \emph{visible basic set} if $Bas(B)$ has a nonempty interior.
+When there are only finitely many basic sets then the union of the basin interiors is a dense open subset of $X$ (see Theorem \ref{tractheo00a} below).

 In that case, the orbit every point approaches a basic set and most points approach a visible basic set.
 However, the motion within a basic set may be quite complicated, i.e. chaotic.
 So to describe such motion we resort to statistics using an invariant measure.